storj/docs/app/(docs)/dcs/third-party-tools/linstor/page.md

 ```

 {% callout type="info" %}
-📝 NOTE: LINSTOR allows for automating the encryption passphrase entry.
+LINSTOR allows for automating the encryption passphrase entry.
 This is not without security risk implications.
 Refer to details in the [LINSTOR User Guide](https://linbit.com/drbd-user-guide/linstor-guide-1_0-en/#s-automatic_passphrase).
 {% /callout %}

 ## Creating a LINSTOR remote for your Storj S3 storage